Principles of Modern Biology/Designing Drugs

 In addition to the online quizzes, there will be several other homework assignments throughout the semester.
 Other assignments include (but are not limited to) a bioinformatics assignment, a global health presentation, and an optional poster presentation.
 More information on these assignments will be distributed.

 Assignments that involve watching a video or listening to a podcast may include an IQI (Insights, Questions, and Implications) component.
 IQI is an approach to learning that allows for more lively discussion and learning in the classroom.
 When you are asked to read an article or watch a film outside of class, you should be an investigator and observer who yields between 6-10 insights, questions and implications to be shared in class as discussions start to evolve that your curiosity and depth of thinking.
 It will also confirm that you are actively engaged in outside work.
-These will be graded as P/NR, and not sending these in might have a negative impact on your class participation grade.

 Laboratory notebooks and lab reports